cyberbotics/webots-doc/automobile/car.md

 the number of gears, the first element should be negative and is the reverse gear.
-- `hybridPowerSplitRatio`: Defines the ratio of the output power of the combustion engine that is used to charging the battery in case of `power-split hybrid` `engineType`.
+- `hybridPowerSplitRatio`: Defines the ratio of the output power of the combustion engine that is used to charge the battery in case of `power-split hybrid` `engineType`.
 - `hybridPowerSplitRPM`: Defines the fixed rotational speed of the combustion engine in case of `power-split hybrid` `engineType`.